Travis D. Frain

 Travis Dylan Frain OBE BCA DL (born 1998) is an English counter-extremism campaigner from Lancashire, who survived the 2017 Westminster Bridge terrorist attack.
 After recovering from injuries sustained in the attack, he became an advocate for victims of terrorism and fighting against violent extremism.
 In November 2024, he was commissioned as the youngest Deputy Lord-Lieutenant, a personal representative of the Monarch, in the United Kingdom.

 Early life and education

 Frain was born in 1998 and was raised in Darwen, Lancashire.
 During his undergraduate studies at Edge Hill University, Frain travelled to London on a study trip with course-mates organised by the university.
 Whilst on the trip, he and his friends were injured when they were hit by a vehicle driven by an Islamic terrorist, Khalid Masood.
 The attacker killed five people, and injured over fifty.
-Frain injured heavily.
+Frain sustained fractures to his leg and hand.